McShelby/hugo-theme-relearn/exampleSite/content/basics/configuration/_index.en.md

   disableSearchHiddenPages = false
   # Disables hidden pages from showing up in the sitemap and on Google (et all), otherwise they may be indexed by search engines
   disableSeoHiddenPages = false
+  # Disables hidden pages from showing up on the tags page although the tag term will be displayed even if all pages are hidden
+  disableTagHiddenPages = false
   # Javascript and CSS cache are automatically busted when new version of site is generated.
   # Set this to true to disable this behavior (some proxies don't handle well this optimization)
   disableAssetsBusting = false